 The Blue Heron site is privately owned by Falls Legacy, LLC, which has granted Metro an easement for construction of the riverwalk on its property.
 It is adjacent to the working PGE dam.
 Construction will occur on private property, but wholly within the easement, while the rest of the site continues to be closed to the public.
-The alternative contracting process will enable the contractor to work with the project design staff to understand, plan for, and minimize safety hazards and conflicts between the project and ongoing site and PGE operations.
-By providing input into issues of project phasing, construction staging areas, construction access corridors, and scheduling, the contractor will be critical to reducing impacts and the ultimate success of the project.
-Such integrated early planning efforts are expected to limit delay-causing conflicts and decrease risks to public safety, thus reducing the risk of delays and costly injury claims.
+The alternative contracting process will enable the project team to understand, plan for, and minimize safety hazards and conflicts between the project and ongoing site and PGE operations.
+Integrated early planning efforts are expected to limit delaycausing conflicts and decrease risks to public safety, thus reducing the risk of delays and costly injury claims.